Off-diagonal bounds for the Dirichlet-to-Neumann operator: Two-dimensional systems

 We complement Lemma~\ref{Lemma: average of operator family} by the following square function estimates for $p$-maximal functions and $q$-averages.
 The estimate for $\MO_1$ on the Euclidean space is the classical Fefferman--Stein inequality~\cite{FS}.
-For a version on homogeneous spaces, see for instance~\cite[Thm.~2]{Grafakos-MO}.
+For a version on spaces of homogeneous type, see for instance~\cite[Thm.~2]{Grafakos-MO}.
 The extension from $p=1$ to $p\geq 1$ and estimates for $q$-averages are explained in~\cite[Prop.~8.13]{KW}.

 \begin{lemma} Let $1\leq s < 2 < q < \infty$ and let $p\in (s, q)$.
 Then the singleton $\{ \MO_s \}$ satisfies square function estimates on $\L^p$, and the family $\{ \Avg{q}{t} \}_{t>0}$ satisfies the following reverse inequality: For all $t_1,\dots,t_k >0$ and measurable functions $f_1,\dots,f_k$ on $X$ one has the inequality